alraddady/alkindi/README.md

 ## About

-The project is named after [**Al-Kindi**](https://www.britannica.com/biography/al-kindi) (الكِنْدي), the 9th-century Arab Muslim polymath who pioneered cryptanalysis and frequency analysis, laying the foundations for modern cryptography.
+The project is named after [**Alkindi**](https://www.britannica.com/biography/al-kindi) (الكِنْدي), the 9th-century Arab Muslim polymath who pioneered cryptanalysis and frequency analysis, laying the foundations for modern cryptography.

-**Alkindi** makes quantum-resistant cryptography straightforward and accessible in Python by providing clean, type-safe bindings to OpenSSL's implementations of NIST-standardized post-quantum algorithms:
+**Alkindi** makes quantum-resistant cryptography straightforward and accessible in Python by providing clean, type-safe bindings to OpenSSL's implementations of NIST-standardized post-quantum algorithms.
+As quantum computers advance, traditional public-key systems like RSA and elliptic curves become vulnerable.
+Alkindi provides the cryptographic primitives needed to protect against both classical and quantum attacks.

+### Supported Algorithms

 - **ML-KEM** (formerly Kyber) — Key encapsulation mechanisms for secure key exchange
+  Based on lattice cryptography, ML-KEM enables two parties to establish a shared secret over an insecure channel.
+Available in three security levels (ML-KEM-512, ML-KEM-768, ML-KEM-1024) corresponding to AES-128, AES-192, and AES-256 equivalent security.

 - **ML-DSA** (formerly Dilithium) — Digital signatures for authentication and integrity
+  Lattice-based signatures that provide quantum-resistant authentication.
+Three parameter sets (ML-DSA-44, ML-DSA-65, ML-DSA-87) offer balanced trade-offs between signature size and security strength.

 - **SLH-DSA** (formerly SPHINCS+) — Hash-based signatures for conservative security guarantees
+  Unlike lattice-based schemes, SLH-DSA relies only on hash function security, making it ideal for long-term signatures and applications requiring minimal cryptographic assumptions.
+Available in multiple variants optimized for either speed or size.

+Alkindi uses **CFFI** to interface directly with OpenSSL's C implementations, achieving high performance with minimal overhead.
+The library provides a stateless, thread-safe API with full type annotations for enhanced developer experience.

 > **Status:** Alpha — Alkindi is under active development with the explicit goal of becoming a production-grade, thoroughly reviewed PQC library for Python.
 APIs may change before version 1.0.0.